ofmla/optim_python_fwi/README.md

-# Open-source numerical optimization python libraries for full-waveform inversion: A Review.
+# A Brief Exploration of open-source gradient-based numerical optimization Python libraries for full-waveform inversion.
-This repository contains the implementation to reproduce the numerical experiments of the Seismica paper: Open-source numerical optimization python libraries for full-waveform inversion: A Review.
+This repository contains the implementation to reproduce the numerical experiments of the Seismica paper: A Brief Exploration of open-source gradient-based numerical optimization Python libraries for full-waveform inversion.

 👉 To find your way around the code, the `mymakefile` file is the recommended starting point.